eightyfive/fetch-run/README.md

 This is why we need to throw a "normal" `Error` and unfortunately not the custom `HTTPError` itself (yet?).

-This prevents the use of `instanceof HTTPError` + forces to [assert the type](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#type-assertions) when using Typescript:
+This prevents the use of `instanceof HTTPError` + requires to [assert the type](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#type-assertions) when using Typescript:

 ```ts
 import { HTTPError } from 'fetch-run';